LucaCanali/sparkMeasure/docs/Scala_shell_and_notebooks.md

 You also have options to save metrics aggregated as in the printReport output.
 Another option is to export the metrics to an external system, such as [Prometheus Pushgateway](Prometheus.md)

-- Example on how to export raw Stage Metrics metrics into a DataFrame and sabe data in json format
+- Example on how to export raw "StageMetrics" into a DataFrame and save data in json format
     ```scala
     val stageMetrics = ch.cern.sparkmeasure.StageMetrics(spark)
     stageMetrics.runAndMeasure( ...your workload here ... )